1. Policy Statement

 6.10 Cessation of Employment

-Upon cessation of an employee’s employment with Shannon Group, all company property, including any documentation which contains company information, must be returned by the employee.
+Upon cessation of an employee’s employment with Shannon Heritage, all company property, including any documentation which contains company information, must be returned by the employee.
 Employees are likely to have obtained confidential information in the course of their career.
 The obligations relating to non-disclosure of confidential or privileged information does not cease when employment has ended.
 Employees must advise the company in writing of further employment which may give rise to a conflict of interest.
-Employees should consult with Shannon Group Human Resources (and their contract of employment if applicable) to answer any queries that may arise in this regard.
+Employees should consult with Shannon Heritage Human Resources (and their contract of employment if applicable) to answer any queries that may arise in this regard.

 6.11 Raising Concerns